close

 Ugali, also known as posho, is a thick porridge made from maize flour.
 It is a staple food in Rwanda and many other African countries.
 Ugali is a versatile dish that can be eaten with various stews, sauces, and vegetables.

-See also Carnival Food Trucks: A Culinary Adventure
+See also Discover Food Queen Creek: A Culinary Haven for Every Palate

 It is a rich source of carbohydrates, providing energy and satiety.